AdaCore/training_material/courses/rust_essentials/080_pattern_matching/05_let_control_flow.rst

 - :rust:`match` can always be used to handle this

-- Rust provides shorthand forms for common cases
+- Shorthand forms provided for common cases

 --------------
 Match Guards